 This was truly a once in a lifetime and a very unique experience.
 And perhaps that’s why some lakes are called Singing Lake.

-Further reading on hiking in Kananaskis Country
+Further reading on hikes in Kananaskis

 - Hiking in Kananaskis: The Wasootch Ridge Trail

 - The King Creek Ridge Hike in Kananaskis Country

 - The Centennial Ridge Hike in Kananaskis Country